Home » Drink Recipes » 5-Minute Blackberry Bourbon Smash (No Simple Syrup)

 Blackberry Bourbon Smash Ingredients

-We use plain white sugar in this cocktail rather than simple syrup.
-Since this cocktail gets muddled and then shaken, there is plenty of action going on to help dissolve the sugar.
-More importantly, the abrasiveness of the sugar helps to draw out the oils from the lime and mint during muddling, something you won’t get from using simple syrup.
-Adjust the sugar to taste based on the sweetness of your berries.
+Since this cocktail is muddled and then shaken, there is plenty of action to help dissolve the sugar.
+Don’t forget to adjust the sugar to taste based on the sweetness of your berries.

 How to Make a Blackberry Bourbon Smash